 Jumbo loans are so called because the loan amounts are higher than a conforming loan limit.
 Conforming loans are those that “conform” to guidelines established by Fannie Mae and Freddie Mac.
 Lenders who approve loans using standards issued by these two mortgage giants have the ability to buy and sell conforming loans as long as the loans were in fact approved using these standards.

-For example, the conforming loan limit in places like Dallas, Phoenix, St. Louis, Tampa, Atlanta or Kansas City is $453,100 and is not considered a high-cost area, which means a jumbo loan is anything greater than $453,100.
+For example, the conforming loan limit in places like Dallas, Phoenix, St. Louis, Tampa, Atlanta or Kansas City is $484,350 and is not considered a high-cost area, which means a jumbo loan is any mortgage amount greater than $484,350.

-In many parts of coastal California (Los Angeles, Orange, Ventura, Santa Barbara County, among others) the conforming loan limit is can be as high as $679,650.
+In many parts of coastal California (Los Angeles, San Francisco, Orange, Ventura, Santa Barbara County, among others) the conforming loan limit is can be as high as $726,525.
 So any loan amounts that exceed this would be considered a jumbo mortgage.

 The fact is these terms are not interchangeable but do describe real estate values in specific areas.
 Jumbo loan interest rates can be higher than conforming, but not like they were in years past.
 If you’re in a high cost area or you think you are and want to get a rate quote, it’s best to speak with a loan officer and describe your scenario.
 Many different 10% down and even 5% down jumbo loan options are available today for qualified buyers, read more on the Jumbo Loan Page